In Fast Company (1946 film)

-In Fast Company is a 1946 film starring the comedy team of The Bowery Boys.
-It is the second film in the series.
+In Fast Company is a 1946 American comedy film directed by Del Lord starring the comedy team of The Bowery Boys alongside Jane Randolph and Judy Clark.
+It is the second film in the series, which was produced by Monogram Pictures.

 Plot

 The boys are involved in an altercation with a vegetable vendor and are saved by Father Donovan who convinces the policeman to let them go.
 He uses that to guilt Slip into becoming a driver at Cassidy's Cab Company after the owner is knocked out of commission by a rival cab company, Red Circle Cab.

 Slip clashes with drivers of the rival company and enlists the aid of the rest of the gang to expose the company to the owner, Mr. McCormick.